tomjaguarpaw/trainings/lynda/fostering-collaboration/having-difficult-conversations.md

 * Conclusions: the "story" or extra level of meaning

-* Emotions: how you are feeling in the interation
+* Emotions: how you are feeling in the interaction

 * Beliefs: fill in the blanks to discover your beliefs